reviewboard/reviewboard/docs/manual/users/reviews/reviewing-text-files.rst

 .. image:: full-comment-box.png
+   :alt: A screenshot of the Comment Dialog, with a side pane showing other
+         reviews performed on the same lines.
+   :width: 734
+   :height: 354
+   :sources: 2x full-comment-box@2x.png

+If you have something new to say as part of your own review, you can write a new comment in the comment dialog.

 .. note:: It's important to note that this is **not** the place to reply to
           those comments.
 When you add a comment from the diff viewer, it's